mikegleen/modes/doc/source/index.rst

 -  The second is for items from the Simon Heneage estate.
 These numbers start with "SH" followed by decimal numbers without any zero padding.
 For example, "SH1"
 -  The third format follows the Collections Trust standard.
-This is the MDA code, "LDHRM", followed by a full stop, followed by the year, followed by a full stop, followed by a serial number, optionally followed by another full stop and sub-serial number, all without leading zeros.
+This is the MDA code, by default "LDHRM", followed by a full stop, followed by the year, followed by a full stop, followed by a serial number, optionally followed by another full stop and item number, all without leading zeros.
 For example, "LDHRM.2020.1".
 Utility programs provide an option for overriding the default MDA code.

 When read from a CSV file, the XML file, or the command line, accession numbers are normalized so that numeric fields sort correctly.
 That is, internally, all numbers